sudoDeVinci/Cloud-Imager-VLSP/README.md

 <br>

-I use pointers so that I can have a majority of these functions in separate cpp files to separate responsibility.
+We use pointers and have a majority of these functions in separate cpp files to separate responsibility.
 Sensor related functionality is in [sensors.cpp](src/Server/onboard/sensors.cpp), and networking related functionality is in [comm.cpp](src/Server/onboard/comm.cpp).
-Pointers are also useful so that the structures containing them can be kept within a global scope, but mutated within methods.
+Pointers are also useful so that the structures containing them can be kept within a global scope, and mutated within methods.
 I find this helps keep memory management simple.

 <br>